UVT-CTF/2025-Uni-Vs-Threats-CTF/Osint/Detective_School/README.md

 </details>

 ### GEOINT Specialist
-Find the station and line (english names) that Mr. Tanaka likely used.
+Find the station and line (english names) in the picture.
+We believe Mr. Tanaka might have used them.
 Flag format: (for example, if the station is Shinjuku and the line is Sobu) `UVT{Shinjuku_Station_Sobu_Line}`
 #### Flag
 <details>